Teaching Development Fellowship

-The Teaching Development Fellowship is a new professional development opportunity for graduate students interested in improving their own teaching while promoting pedagogical development and discussion among their peers.
-Fellows organize and direct department-based events and resources aimed at developing TA’s teaching skills in their home department with support from T+LL and an interdisciplinary network of fellows.
+The Teaching Development Fellowship is a new professional development opportunity for graduate students interested in improving their teaching while promoting pedagogical development and discussion among their peers.
+Fellows organize and direct department-based resources and events aimed at developing TA’s teaching skills in their home department with support from T+LL and an interdisciplinary network of fellows.

 Teaching Development Fellows’ Activities

-Teaching Development Fellows focus their activities primarily on serving the needs of their departments.
-Since the needs of each department varies, fellows will also take the lead identifying what programming would be most appropriate for their department.
+Teaching Development Fellows focus their activities on addressing the teaching needs in their departments.
+Since the needs and teaching experience of each department varies, fellows take the lead identifying and designing programming would be most appropriate for their peers.
 Each semester fellows are expected to complete two departmental projects:

 An event designed to present a pedagogical concept or teaching practice in a disciplinary context or to provide training for new TAs in their department (e.g, a workshop, training session, or faculty panel).

-A project geared toward fostering a collaborative culture of teaching in the department (e.g., organizing microteaching, conducting teaching observations, leading a learning community or reading group, or hosting a luncheon).
-This may be an existing project that the fellow maintains to or develops.
+A project geared toward fostering a collaborative culture of teaching in the department (e.g., organizing microteaching or peer observation, leading a learning community or reading group, or hosting a luncheon).
+This may be an existing program that the fellow maintains or develops.

-In addition to departmental projects, fellows will receive required training in the T+LL on workshop and pedagogical design and topics in the scholarship of teaching and learning and assist in TA Days programming.
-Fellows will meet regularly as a cohort to collaboratively develop their workshops, observe at least one of their peer’s programs, and be expected to document their work regularly.
+In addition to departmental projects, fellows will receive training in the T+LL on workshop and pedagogical design and topics in the scholarship of teaching and learning, collaborate with peers across the Institute, and assist in TA Days programming.
+Fellows will meet regularly as a cohort to share ideas and discuss teaching topics and will observe at least one other fellow's programs.

 Fellows should plan to devote approximately 8-10 hours/month to work associated with the fellowship and will receive a $200/month stipend supplement from August-May.